Network resilience: Behavior transitions in animal and human networks

-The regime shifts in social-ecological systems are discussed in Ref. \cite{bauch2016early}.
-The authors observe that the theoretical models of social-ecological systems are receiving growing attention.
-Hysteresis transitions have been observed in coupled social-ecological systems on networks.
-Complex community structure in social-ecological systems can create multiple small regime shifts instead of a single large one.
-Human feedback in a social-ecological system can be fundamental to shaping regime shifts in environmental systems.
-Because of nonlinear feedback, resource collapse can be caused by surprising and counter-intuitive changes.
-Thus, failing to account for human feedback can underestimate the potential for regime shifts in ecological systems.
+Regime shifts in socioecological systems are discussed in Ref. \cite{bauch2016early}.
+The authors observe that theoretical models of socioecological systems are receiving increasing attention.
+Hysteresis transitions in networks have been observed in coupled socioecological systems.
+The complex community structure of socioecological systems may create multiple small regime shifts rather than a single large regime shift.
+Human feedback in a socioecological system can be fundamental to shaping regime shifts.
+Resource collapse can be caused by surprising and counterintuitive changes that occur due to nonlinear feedback.
+Thus, failing to account for human feedback can lead to underestimation of the potential for regime shifts in ecological systems.

-Four modeling approaches are explored in Ref. \cite{filatova2016regime} and applied to the study of regime shifts in coupled socio-environmental systems.
-They are statistical methods, models of system dynamics, models of equilibrium points, and agent-based modeling.
-A set of criteria has been established to (1) capture feedback between social and environmental systems, (2) represent the sources of regime shifts, (3) incorporate complexity aspects, and (4) deal with regime shift identification.
+Four modeling approaches are explored in Ref. \cite{filatova2016regime} and applied to the study of regime shifts in coupled socioenvironmental systems.
+These approaches are statistical methods, models of system dynamics, models of equilibrium points, and agent-based modeling.
+A set of criteria has been established and used to (1) capture feedback between social and environmental systems, (2) represent the sources of regime shifts, (3) incorporate aspects of the complexity of the systems, and (4) deal with regime shift identification.

-The role of social networks in social-ecological regime shifts is investigated in Ref. \cite{sugiarto2015socioecological}.
-The authors also study the corresponding hysteresis effects caused by the local ostracism mechanism under different social and ecological parameters.
-The results show that lowering of network nodes degrees reduces the hysteresis effect and also alters the tipping point.
+The role of social networks in socioecological regime shifts is investigated in Ref. \cite{sugiarto2015socioecological}.
+The authors also study the corresponding hysteresis caused by the local ostracism mechanism when various social and ecological parameters are applied.
+The results show that decreasing the degrees of the network nodes reduces the hysteresis effect and changes the tipping point.
 The numerical results and analytical estimations verify this conclusion.
-Interestingly, the hysteresis effect is more reliable in a scale-free network than in a random network, even when both networks have the same average degree.
+Interestingly, the hysteresis effect is more reliable in scale-free networks than in random networks, even when the two types of network have the same average degree.